Favorite Crime

 "Favorite Crime" (stylized in all lowercase) is a song recorded by American singer-songwriter Olivia Rodrigo.
 It is the tenth track on Rodrigo's debut album Sour, which was released on May 21, 2021, through Geffen Records.
 It is a folk-pop and indie pop ballad, written by Rodrigo and its producer Dan Nigro.

 Upon release, the song charted within the top 10 in New Zealand and Ireland, and within the top 20 in Australia, Canada, the United Kingdom, and the United States.
-The song was also certified Gold in Australia and New Zealand.
+The song was also certified quadruple platinum in Canada, triple platinum in Australia and the United States, and double platinum in New Zealand.
 The song received its debut performance as part of Vevo's Lift series on May 25, 2021.

 Background and release

 American singer-songwriter Olivia Rodrigo released her debut single "Drivers License" in January 2021, to critical acclaim.
 On April 1, 2021, Rodrigo announced that her debut album, at that time known by the placeholder title *O*R, was set to be released on May 21, 2021.
 On April 13, Rodrigo confirmed the album title to be Sour.
 Alongside the confirmation, the track listing was revealed, which included "Favorite Crime" as the tenth track.

 "Favorite Crime" was released as part of Sour on May 21, 2021, alongside a lyric video.